top of page

 Australian Sailing have created an initiative called ‘SailPass’, that provides

 temporary membership and insurance for you to sail and race at our club over three Saturdays before becoming a SPASC member.
+After that you would like to keep sailing at SPASC we need you to become a member of our club.

 What classes of boats sail at SPASC?